ismaelahmad6333/progress-steps/README.md

 # progress-steps-bar
- Mini project - A progress steps bar using Html, Css and JavaScript
+A progress steps bar using Html, Css and JavaScript